TheGloriousGenesis/CS_Learning/Machine_Learning/Overview_ML/README.md

 **Algorithm**
 - Take sub-sample of dataset (N samples) with replacement
 - Out of M attributes, pick a number m < M at each node (constant for the whole tree while we grow it)
 - Pick m attributes at node at random every time.
-The best of these m (one that optimises split) is used to split the node (sub nodes etc)
+The best of these m (one that optimises split - makes resultant as different from each other as possible) is used to split the node (sub nodes etc)
   - *N.B* the picking of subsets of features decreases the correlation between trees grown and increases the randomisation, leading to a drop in the test set error. **Also stops the strongest feature always appearing**
 - Grow without pruning.
 Stop when user predefines it
 - Predict by aggregating votes: